unum-cloud/usearch/README.md

 ## `Indexes` for Multi-Index Lookups

 For larger workloads targeting billions or even trillions of vectors, parallel multi-index lookups become invaluable.
-These lookups prevent the need to construct a single, massive index, allowing users to query multiple smaller ones instead.
+Instead of constructing one extensive index, you can build multiple smaller ones and view them together.

 ```py
 from usearch.index import Indexes